On Mid Summers’ Day, swimmers were asked to talk about their love of taking the plunge as part of Amy Sharrocks’ Museum of Water at Somerset House.

 I make new friends and at the Serpentine, I hear about marathon swimming for the first time: Lake Zurich sparks my imagination.

 I moved to the mountains and frozen water took over my dreams.
-Skiing obsessed; I was hypnotised by the white stuff and unable to see the lines that were being crossed.
+Skiing obsessed; I was hypnotised and unable to see the lines that were being crossed.

 Water became my protector.